-The Australian red meat industry is a global leader in the supply of sustainable produce.
+The New Zealand red meat industry is a global leader in the supply of sustainable produce.
 Through continuous innovation, the red meat industry is seeing significant reduction in water usage as well as energy consumption and greenhouse gas emissions.
 The industry has significantly reduced its water footprint, driving efficiencies to reduce water consumption.
 The red meat industry is also well placed to implement further savings through the utilisation of advanced water to reduce reliance on local freshwater supplies.
 Efficient water solutions are critical for the red meat industry’s goal to ensure long term sustainable growth, particularly in regional and remote areas where many processors are located.
 Hydroflux, as a leader in this field is well placed to support the continued sustainable growth of the red meat industry.

 Hydroflux have a range of proven, highly efficient process and advanced water solutions for the red meat industry, including:

 - Surface water treatment systems

 - Media Filtration & Activated carbon filtration

 - Reverse Osmosis

 - Softening/Ion Exchange

 Advanced Water Treatment is the treatment of wastewater for direct potable use.
 Hydroflux engineers pioneered Advanced Water Treatment in the meat industry in the early 2000’s.
 Hydroflux continues to be at the forefront of Advanced Water Treatment and recycling technology and are investing in research into the treatment and recovery of salts so that in the future, and in particular, rural facilities and their communities will reap the benefits of Advanced Water Treatment.